Shantaramg/ResumeShantaram/Shantaram_Ghotgalkar_Resume.md

 - Delivered simulation environments for active safety features (ABS, ESP, TCS) using MATLAB Simulink and IPG CarMaker.
 - Led tool development and piloting for ESP system calibration and SIL testing in virtual environments.
-- Conducted simulation trainings and supported OEM collaborations in Germany.
+- Conducted simulation training sessions and supported OEM collaborations in Germany.
 - Explored applications of machine learning for brake system measurement evaluation.
 - Held progressive technical roles, contributing to tooling, automation, and simulation capability development.